bitworking/react-gsap/README.md

 If you need the full control it's possible by getting low level access to the underlying classes.

-In addition to that it has it's own SVG drawing PlugIn and some useful helper components.
+In addition to that it has it's own SVG drawing Plugin and some useful helper components.

 ## Install